Updated: June 22, 2026

 Photo by 8 verthing on Unsplash

-Talk to 2–3 people who aren’t part of your usual circle
+Talking to 2–3 people who aren’t part of your usual circle

-Introduce yourself to at least one organizer or speaker
+Introducing yourself to at least one organizer or speaker

-Attend one talk, showcase, or demo with genuine curiosity
+Attending one talk, showcase, or demo with genuine curiosity

 Step 4: Make Contact Without Being Overbearing

-Here are a few approaches that work well:
+A few approaches that work well are:

 “I liked what you said on the panel about independent distribution.
 I’m figuring that out now, mind if I ask how you approached it?”